ThomasObenaus/writing/2018-12/COS Setup/README.md

 2. Create a new user for your account, by following this [tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html).
 3. Create a new access key for this user, by following this [tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).

 When completing this steps, don't forget to actually download the keys.
-This is the only time you can do it.
+This is the only time you can do this.
 If you loose your keys you have to create a new one following the same steps.

 ![Access Keys](AccessKey.png)

 The downloaded file `accessKeys.csv` contains the `Access key ID` and the `Secret access key`.

-Now having the access key we can create an AWS profile.
-Such a profile is just a name referencing access keys and some options of an AWS account.
-Therefore you just have to create/ edit `~/.aws/credentials`.
+Now having the key we can create an AWS profile.
+Such a profile is just a name referencing access keys and some options for the AWS account to be used.
+Therefore you have to create or edit the file `~/.aws/credentials`.
-In this file you just create a new section named `my_cos_account` pasting in the `Access key ID`, the `Secret access key` and save it.
+In this file you just add a new section named `my_cos_account` pasting in the `Access key ID`, the `Secret access key` and save the file.

 ```bash
 [my_cos_account]